Sleepw4lker/TameMyCerts/user-guide/upgrade-instructions.md

 Beginning with Version 1.8, TameMyCerts uses .NET 10.0 instead of the previously used .NET 8.0.
 Therefore, you must [install](#prerequisites) the .NET 10.0 Desktop runtime prior to installing the module.

+Uninstall the previous version first **with the installer that came with the old version**.
+Refer to [Uninstalling TameMyCerts](#uninstalling) for more detailed instructions.
+Afterwards, you can uninstall the old .NET runtime as well.

 ### Upgrading TameMyCerts to version 1.7

 Beginning with Version 1.7, TameMyCerts uses .NET 8.0 instead of the previously used .NET Framework 4.7.2.
 Therefore, you must [install](#prerequisites) the .NET 8.0 Desktop runtime prior to installing the module.